SERLatBTH/StarterGuide-ValveIndex/README.md

 ## More Documentations

-You can find the Safety, Maintenance, Regulatory, and Warranty & Agreement Information [here] https://steamcdn-a.akamaihd.net/store/valve_index/ValveIndexSafetyAndMaintenanceInfo.pdf.
+You can find the Safety, Maintenance, Regulatory, and Warranty & Agreement Information through this link https://steamcdn-a.akamaihd.net/store/valve_index/ValveIndexSafetyAndMaintenanceInfo.pdf.